- Researchers have explored the use of the drug ketamine to treat depression and other conditions.

 - Now, experts say ketamine may help people with severe alcohol use disorder.

-- In a clinical trial, researchers said participants who were given ketamine along with psychological therapy stayed sober longer than other groups.
+- In a study, researchers said participants who were given ketamine along with psychological therapy stayed sober longer than other groups.

 - Experts say alcohol use disorders are increasing in the United States and new treatments are needed.

-New research suggests that low doses of ketamine, combined with psychological therapy, can help people with severe alcohol use disorder (AUD) stay sober longer.
+The trial builds on research published by the Exeter team in January 2022 that suggested that low doses of ketamine, combined with psychological therapy, can help people with severe alcohol use disorder (AUD) stay sober longer.

-Researchers from the University of Exeter in the United Kingdom say their clinical trial is the first of its kind to examine whether a low dose of ketamine — a drug used as an anesthetic in humans and animals — is effective in preventing relapse when used with therapy.
+Researchers said their clinical trial was the first of its kind to examine whether a low dose of ketamine — a drug used as an anesthetic in humans and animals — is effective in preventing relapse when used with therapy.

 “Alcoholism can destroy lives, and we urgently need new ways to help people cut down,” said Celia Morgan, the study’s lead author and a professor of psychopharmacology at Exeter.
 “We found that controlled, low doses of ketamine combined with psychological therapy can help people stay off alcohol for longer than placebo.”